wolfgangr/guntaPERL/setup/README-systemd.md

 After another `RestartSec=20` systemd tries to start afreash again.
 Nothing special, but simple and tested.
-Oh had I only tried this before writng my `watchdog.sh`....
+Oh had I only tried this before writing my `watchdog.sh`....

-There may be some default limit and retry slow down.
+There may be some default limit and retry slow down values.
 I did not want to screw my system to produce test cases.
-But may be, when the cauldron or the LAN returns back to service after some downtime, it may take some time or even manual action to bring loggin up again.
+But may be, when the cauldron or the LAN returns back to service after some extended downtime, it may take some time or even manual action to bring loggin up again.
 Just to keep in mind....